About study permit extensions

 You can only extend your study permit if you are physically inside Canada.

-It’s recommended that you apply up to 6 months before your current study permit expires, ideally at least 3 to 4 months before your current study permit expires.
+It’s recommended that you apply 5 to 6 months before your current study permit expires, ideally at least 3 to 4 months before your current study permit expires.
 Check processing times.

 If you need to apply more than 6 months in advance for personal reasons, such as upcoming travel plans, contact International Student Advising for support.